RudraveerMandal/POGchain/src/ledger/readme.md

 ## LedgerManager
 This is the ledger module used to manage the current ledger:
-* during normal operation, SCP calls the main "externalizeValue" method when consensus has been reached.
+* during normal operation, pogcvm calls the main "externalizeValue" method when validation has been reached.
 * when out of sync, the history module calls catch up related methods.

 LedgerManager gives other modules ways to query ledger information, like